Friends & Family Sale! Up to 20% OFF* SITEWIDE

 For those new to the concept, the refractive index measures how light travels through the material, aka refraction.
 Different materials have different refractive indexes.

-For example, standard plastic lenses — like the basic Columbia Resin 39 (CR-39) lens — typically range from 1.48 to 1.54.
+For example, standard plastic lenses — like Columbia Resin 39 (CR-39) lens — typically range from 1.48 to 1.54.
 Meanwhile, high-index and ultra-high-index lenses rank at around 1.64 and beyond.

 What Are Polycarbonate Lenses?